 1) Like a good first date, the interviewer seems genuinely interested in uncovering what makes you tick.
-Sometimes they’ll keep probing, even if you give a really superficial answer that only skims the top of what you really want to say.
-If the interviewer keeps digging for more information on the one question it means they are still interested in considering you as a candidate.
-If they accept what you say and move on, then chances are you are in the process of being ruled out, if you haven’t been ruled out already.
-Be warned here though, if the interviewer needs to continually dig, they may write you off as “hard work.”
+Sometimes they’ll keep probing when you have given succinct “overview” type answer .
+If the interviewer keeps digging for more information, asking for specifics of particular aspects of your answer it’s a great indicator that you have hit upon a skill or attribute skill that makes you a strong contender for the position.
+If they accept what you say and move on, then chances are you have answered the question to their satisfaction or you are in the process of being ruled out.
+Be warned here though, if the interviewer needs to continually dig about the same part of your answer you may have not answered the question properly, which may result in you being written off as “hard work”.

 2) There’s some mirroring going on.
 In dating when people like each other they tend to mirror the body language of the other person.
 Same with job interviews, especially the “coffee chat” interviews, where you are not stuck behind a desk facing a panel.